COMPASSION FIRST

 Q: But first, to refresh our memories, could you share with us a little bit about the birth of Compassion First and what was the reason that you chose Indonesia as your location?

-A: Compassion First’s three pillars of work are aftercare, prevention, and law enforcement partnership.
+A: Compassion First’s three pillars of work are Prevention, After Care, and Government Collaboration.

 Compassion First actively partners with law enforcement, providing support to authorities during investigations and to survivors and their families after rescue.